Understanding Maker-Taker Fees in Cryptocurrency Trading

 Maker and taker fees are two different types of fees that you may be subject to on a cryptocurrency exchange.
 We explain maker fees vs. taker fees.

 Semantics: The term “maker” comes from the concept of a “market maker.”
 A market maker is one who provides liquidity to a market (they “make liquidity”).
 In our case, a maker is one who places limit orders on the order books.
 Without limit orders sitting on the books, the price of cryptocurrencies would swing around wildly as the exchange tried to match buy market orders and sell market orders.
 Thus market makers are rewarded with lower fees (in some markets) for providing liquidity to the market (in the form of buy / sell limit orders).
-If you get that concept, that a maker makes liquidity and a taker takes liquidity (AKA buys / sells limit orders), everything else should be easier to follow.
+On the flip side, “takers” take liquidity.
+That is, they place market orders to immediately buy / sell orders sitting on the books.
+For that, takers pay a higher fee than makers (in some markets).
+If you get that concept, that a maker makes liquidity and a taker takes liquidity, everything else should be easier to follow.

 What are Maker Fees and Taker Fees